ironsheep/P2-vscode-extensions/InsertMode.md

-# Insert Modes for Spin/Spin2 VSCode Extensions
+# Edit Modes for Spin/Spin2 VSCode Extensions

 ![Project Maintenance][maintenance-shield]
 [![License][license-shield]](LICENSE)

-Recreation of [Parallax Propeller Tool](https://www.parallax.com/package/propeller-tool-software-for-windows-spin-assembly-2/) Insert Modes: Overtype, Insert, and Align for VSCode
+Recreation of [Parallax Propeller Tool](https://www.parallax.com/package/propeller-tool-software-for-windows-spin-assembly-2/) Edit Modes: Overtype, Insert, and Align for VSCode

 ## Features

 Adds an overtype mode to vscode based editors, plus a couple of bells and whistles.

-### Basic Insert Mode Usage
+### Edit Mode Usage

-The Insert Mode support for Spin/Spin2 provides three modes: Overtype, Insert and Align.
+The Edit Mode support for Spin/Spin2 provides three modes: **Overtype**, **Insert** and **Align**.

-The aptly named **Overtype mode** allows one to type over and replace existing characters in one's text editor.
-The most common scenario for overtype mode is when it's activated by accident by an unsuspecting user who can't figure out why the computer is eating all the words they already typed.

-To rotate through all insert modes, press the `Insert` key.
+To rotate through all Edit Modes, press the `Insert` key.
 If you don't have an `Insert` key, you can press `Fn+Enter` (on Mac).
-As an alternative you can also click on the Insert/Overtype/Align label to rotate through the insert modes.
+If these don't work for you then `F11` also steps through the modes.
+As an alternative you can also click on the Insert/Overtype/Align label to rotate through the Edit Modes.

 If, instead, you wish to toggle back and forth between the Insert and Align modes only, press `Ctrl+Shift+I` (on Windows and Linux) or `Cmd+Shift+I` (on Mac)